emacs-mirror/emacs/mps/manual/source/pool/amc.rst

     calling :c:func:`mps_amc_apply`.

-    The function ``f`` will be called on both :term:`client <client object>` and :term:`padding objects <padding object>`.
+    The function ``f`` will be called on both :term:`client <client object>` and :term:`padding objects`.
 It is the job of ``f`` to distinguish, if necessary, between the two.
 It may also be called on :term:`dead` objects that the collector has not recycled or has been unable to recycle.

     The function ``f`` may not allocate memory or access any automatically-managed memory except within ``object``.